michaelmcroskey/data_structures_project_4/README.md

 **4) After you have performed your benchmarks:**

 - Discuss the relative performance of each of the new map implementation and try to explain the differences.
+For insert, the data shows that unordered worked the best, then openned, then chained.
+For search, openned worked the best, then unordered, then chained.
+This is interesting because chained is actually supposed to have the best big-O complexity, but oppened and unordered tend to be faster.

 - What effect did NITEMS, load factor, and File Size have on the performance of each hash table backend in your experiments in terms of execution time and memory usage?

 - In your opinion, which of the eight map backends is the best?
 Justify your conclusion by examining the trade-offs for the chosen backend and based on your experimental results.